Ross65536/job-scheduler/DESIGN.md

 The user is restricted in the jobs he can execute.

-There can be 2 Levels for example, where on the first level the user can only execute from a whitelist of $PATH programs (like `ls`) and on Level 2 can execute all programs in $PATH or anywhere in the system.
+There can be 2 Levels, where on the first level the user can only execute from a whitelist of $PATH programs (like `ls`) and on Level 2 can execute all programs in $PATH or anywhere in the system.

-When a user tries to execute a LEVEL 2 program but only has LEVEL 1 access the backend return the 401 status code.
+When a user tries to execute a LEVEL 2 program but only has LEVEL 1 access the backend returns the 401 status code.

-The level of the user can be stored as a config for the backend.
+The level of the user can be stored as a config on the backend.